-- Whether the housing in the request will be used by a person with a disability under the Americans with Disability Act (ADA); - Whether the request for reasonable accommodation is necessary to make specific housing available to a person with a disability under the ADA; - Whether the request for reasonable accommodation would pose an undue financial, administrative, or enforcement burden to the City; - Whether the request for reasonable accommodation would require a fundamental alteration in the nature of a City program or law, including, but not limited to, land use and zoning; - Potential impact on surrounding area;

-- Physical attributes of the property and structures; and - Other reasonable accommodations that may provide an equivalent level of benefit.
+- Whether the housing in the request will be used by a person with a disability under the Americans with Disability Act (ADA); - Whether the request for reasonable accommodation is necessary to make specific housing available to a person with a disability under the ADA; - Whether the request for reasonable accommodation would pose an undue financial, administrative, or enforcement burden to the City; - Whether the request for reasonable accommodation would require a fundamental alteration in the nature of a City program or law, including, but not limited to, land use and zoning; - Potential impact on surrounding area; - Physical attributes of the property and structures; and - Other reasonable accommodations that may provide an equivalent level of benefit.

 In granting a request for reasonable accommodation, the director of the community development department or their designee, or the Planning Commission, may impose any conditions of approval deemed reasonable and necessary to ensure that the reasonable accommodation would comply with the findings.
 The conditions shall also require that the accommodation be designed to be compliant with ADA standards subject to the issuance of a building permit.
 An applicant may appeal a denial.
+As part of Program 17, the City will amend its reasonable accommodations regulation in the Municipal Code to continue to permit applicants to appeal reasonable accommodations denials, but to prohibit third parties from appealing reasonable accommodations decisions.
+Additionally, through Program 17 the City will amend its reasonable accommodations regulations to remove required findings related to the potential impact on the surrounding area, physical attributes of the property and structures, and other reasonable accommodations that may provide an equivalent level of benefit.
 The City charges a fee to process an appeal.
 While the fee charged is limited to covering administrative costs, this could be a constraint for persons with disabilities.
-Therefore, per Program 16, the City will eliminate this fee.
+Therefore, per Program 17, the City will eliminate this fee.